ew-sfex/wildfire-map/README.md

 - This year vs last year same date
 - Current season vs historical average
 - Show fire perimeter growth over time

 ---

+## Stretch roadmap: fire weather, search, history

+### 8. Fire-weather overlays (winds, humidity, temperature)

+- **Data sources:** NOAA HRRR grib files (wind speed/direction, humidity), NWS fire-weather zones (CAP/GeoJSON), or Open-Meteo’s tiled API.
+- **Processing:** Batch convert the weather rasters into Mapbox-ready tiles (Tippecanoe for vector wind barbs, `rio-cogeo`/AWS for raster).
+Cache hourly slices so the client can switch timestamps quickly.
+- **Frontend:** Add a new overlay toggle group next to AQ.
+Each toggle would add a dedicated Mapbox layer (e.g., wind arrows, humidity heatmap, red-flag polygons) and share the existing legend slot.
+- **Automation:** Schedule a lightweight Cloud Function or GitHub Action to refresh weather tiles every 3 hours and publish to the CDN used by `map.html`.

+### 10. Search & “fires near me”

+- **Geocoder:** Use Mapbox’s Geocoding API + `@mapbox/mapbox-gl-geocoder` control to allow address/city searches.
+When a result is chosen, fly to it and display nearby fires.
+- **Proximity filter:** After geocoding (or using `navigator.geolocation`), compute distance (Haversine) from the user’s point to each perimeter centroid.
+Highlight the nearest 3 fires and optionally auto-open the popup for the closest one.
+- **Permissions:** Geolocation requires HTTPS + a user gesture.
+Provide a fallback (“Jump to my location” button) that gracefully degrades if the user declines.
+- **Shareable links:** Encode the selected fire ID or lat/lon in the URL hash so editors can deep-link to a specific incident.

+### 11. Historical archive & comparison mode

+- **Data capture:** Extend the data pipeline to snapshot the GeoJSON nightly (see `wildfire_snapshot.py` example).
+Store both the full feature set and summary stats in `data_sources/wildfire/snapshots/YYYY/MM/DD/*.json`.
+- **Charting:** Use the snapshots to power Datawrapper trend charts (acres by month, fire counts, containment averages) and expose the dataset via the existing GitHub Actions workflow.
+- **UI toggle:** Add a “Season compare” control that swaps the live source with a selected historical snapshot.
+Combine with the existing timeline slider to replay a past season day-by-day.
+- **Storage considerations:** A single season of daily snapshots is ~50–100 MB compressed.
+Include a retention policy (keep daily for current year, weekly for prior seasons) to minimize hosting costs.

+---